PKI Tutorials - Herong's Tutorial Examples - v2.34, by Herong Yang

 This section provides a tutorial example on how to export an HTTPS server certificate to a certificate file in PEM (Privacy Enhanced Mail) format, also called Base-64 encoded X.509 format.

-In previous tutorials, I learned how to view an HTTPS server certificate and its certificate path.
+In previous tutorials, I learned how to view an HTTPS server certificate and its certificate chain.
 Now I want to learn how to save a server certificate to a certificate file.

-1. Run Google Chrome and go to https://login.yahoo.com.
+1. Run Google Chrome and go to https://www.yahoo.com.
+Wait for the home page to be fully loaded.

-2. Click the lock icon at the left side of the URL address area.
-The page security dialog box shows up.
+2. Click the site information icon at the left side of the URL address area.
+I see the site information popup box.

 Certificate can be exported in a variety of file formats.